MislavJaksic/Bioinformatics-Finding-Mutations/Research/bth408_Reducing_storage_requirements/README.md

 ### 2.4 Ordering

-To make sure you sample as few k-mers as possible and therefor save as such storage as possible, make sure you choose a good ordering.
+To make sure you sample as few k-mers as possible and therefor save as such memory as possible, make sure you choose a good ordering.

 C and G nucleobases occure less frequently then A and T nucleobases.
 Because we want to find rare k-mers we should assign the following numbers to each nucleobase: 0,1,2,3 are C,A,T,G respectively.